 Even if you're not a big brussels sprouts fan, I think you'll love this crunchy, healthy salad.
 It's colorful, healthy, and easy to make!

-Eat your veggies this fall and winter with these delicious salads.
+Eat your veggies this fall and winter with this delicious salad.

 Did you make this brussels sprouts salad with maple balsamic dressing?
 Please leave a recipe rating below!Print